brandonhdez7/capstoneProject/README.md

 # Title: The Roaming Hobo

+The Roamning Hobo is a website application that allows the user to remotely control a model car.
+Movement of the car would be controlled from the phyiscal buttons on the keyboard and also the camera mount can be controlled via keyboard buttons.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.